About the Book

 For information on James Joyce, Ulysses, and Modernist Literature, click here.

 In the Land of the Feathered Serpent is a story told by a young scientist just launching his professional career and feeling quite confident about the direction his life was going to take.
 Instead, however, the bright but naïve young biologist, with an outsized libido and a hypersensitive nose, unexpectedly finds himself on an extraordinary journey of self-discovery, transformation, and enlightenment.
 Dr. Odel Bernini’s journey becomes a Homeric adventure, set in the context of America's meddling in Central America in the 1980s.
 In the end, the young scientist discovers that life is far more complicated than he ever imagined.
-A youthful Odel tumbles easily under the spell of feminine seduction; but over the course of his journey he grows to differentiate those feelings from love and eventually to consolidate the two.
 With the help of an extraordinary woman first seen in his dreams, he is pulled from one life into another, discovering that a world of mysticism exists next to the silo of science in which he had been trapped.
-He explores the nature of love, trust, and friendship, as well as the dark heart and bright hope of humankind.
+On his journey he explores timeless questions around love, trust, and friendship, as well as the dark heart and bright hope of humankind.
 The Epilogue shifts to third-person narrative and informs the reader of our hero’s post-journey whereabouts.

 The story pays homage to Homer’s Odyssey (and James Joyce’s Ulysses), and many of the characters in the three novels are one-and-the-same.
 As in The Odyssey, Feathered Serpent begins in the middle of the tale and then flashes back to fill in significant prior events.
 Odel Bernini’s journey takes place both in the physical terrain and in the landscape of his mind as he travels through the lowland jungles of the Petén rainforest and the 10,000-foot high sierras of Guatemala’s Maya realm.
 Odel gets caught up with dirty politics and the CIA, is seduced by a dark siren, is nearly killed by a Cyclops, and is swept into the world of Maya mysticism.
 The facts, places, and most characters in the story are real; the political details and timing are accurate.
 Odel Bernini and his close friends are, however, purely fictional.